Welcome to the web site of.....

 Bev Pegg & His Good Time Jazz Gang

 Bev's "Good Time Jazz Gang" played at jazz clubs, festivals, corporate functions, exhibitions, birthday parties, weddings and many village hall events.
 The regular band up to the time of Bev's decision to retire from band gigs comprised of Tony Pipkin - trumpet, Zoltan Sagi - clarinet / saxophone, Martin Veasey - trombone, Roger Heeley - piano, Jim Sutton - double bass, and Ken Wright - drums.
-However, Bev had a "squad" of top musicians who augmented or depped with the band regularly over the years.
+However, Bev had a "squad" of top musicians such as who augmented or depped with the band regularly over the years.
 All of these great musicians knew Bev's jazz repertoire inside out, therefore whoever was on the gig, the overall sound was always precise and in Bev's own style.
 The band was usually a seven-piece, but to suit various budgets, increased to an eight piece, or reduced to a four piece, yet still retaining that special 1920's/1930's classic jazz feel.

 Bev Pegg and his Good Time Jazz Gang gathered together for the first time as a unit on Saturday May 3rd 1997, when they recorded the album "Take Your Fingers Off It" on P.E.K.
 Sound, a specialist jazz label with high reputation in the UK jazz field.